hmc-sysadmin/labs/FileEdits.md

 ## Shell Scripting

   **hangman**
-  : If you lose, and you choose to play again, it doesn't work.
+  If you lose, and you choose to play again, it doesn't work.
 The loop only checks if 'while word != match'

-## Postfix

-  : Automate spam sending